cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-a-nft-sbt-platform/create-essence-nft.md

 ---
 id: create-essence-nft
 title: Create Essence NFT
-slug: /how-to/build-a-nft-sbt-platform/create-essence-nft
+slug: /how-to/build-nft-sbt-platform/create-essence-nft
 sidebar_label: Create Essence NFT
 sidebar_position: 4
-description: How to Build a NFT/SBT platform - Create Essence NFT
+description: How to Build NFT/SBT platform - Create Essence NFT
 ---

 In order to Create an Essence NFT, you will actually be implementing the steps described in the [Register Essence](/guides/mutation/register-essence) section.